 Hair Loss Treatment Cost

 The cost of hair loss is dependent upon the type of treatment.
-In general, the cost of hair loss treatment varies from $250 to $4000 depending on other factors and one geographic area to another.
+In general, the cost varies from $250 to $3000 depending on other factors and one geographic area to another.

 Types of Hair Loss Treatment

-Treatment by Medicine: Deduction of hair loss at early stages can be treated with medicines but depends upon the pattern and density of baldness.
+Treatment by Medicine: Hair loss at early stages can be treated with medicines but depends upon the pattern and density of baldness.

 Non-Surgical Treatments: Nonsurgical Hair Transplantation methods include PRP (Platelet Rich Plasma), Mesotherapy, Derma Roller & Stem Cell Treatment.
 Also, some other options are Hair Fiber Powders, Laser Combs, and Hairpieces to help bald people getting an ideal solution.